Supported TR Genotypers

 .

-The samples being imputed into must have directly genotyped loci that are also genotyped in the reference samples.
+VCF files for the samples being imputed into must include genotyped loci (typically SNPs) that are also genotyped in the reference samples.
 This allows those samples to be ‘matched’ with samples in the reference.

-The referece samples must also not contain any missing genotypes.
+The reference samples must be phased and also not contain any missing genotypes.
 Possible methods for dealing with that include removing loci with missing genotypes or using imputation to impute the missing genotypes prior to imputing the TRs.
+The reference panel at the link above has already been phased/imputed and should work directly as input to Beagle.

-The VCFs that Beagle outputs need to be preprocessed before use by TRTools.
-We have provided a tool trtools_prep_beagle_vcf.sh
+The VCFs that Beagle outputs need to be preprocessed before use by TRTools to contain required INFO fields.
+The annotaTR

-In case of error, it may be useful to know what steps the script attempts to perform:
+In case of error, it may be useful to know what steps those tools attempt to perform: